sparkfun/SparkFun_IoT_RedBoard-RP2350/docs/arduino.md

 [![Screenshot of board manager tool searching for pico.](./assets/img/arduino_boards.jpg){ width="600"}](./assets/img/arduino_boards.jpg "Click to enlarge")
 </figure>

 For more information on using the Arduino-Pico boards package, check out their [documentation page](https://arduino-pico.readthedocs.io/en/latest/index.html).

-## Examples
+Head over to the Quick Start guide for an Arduino example demonstrating how to connect to a WiFi network, download data from a site and control the RGB LED.